techidaily/site-article-files/source/_posts/updated-in-2024-sdr-vs-hdr-choosing-the-best-for-professional-outputs.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983474/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-Additionally, consider the stops that the SDR or HDR camera shoots in for calculating dynamic range variation.
-This affects the gamma/bit depth of images.
-HDR assures higher levels of dynamic range, handling 17.6 stops, while most SDR displays do 6 stops in terms of dynamic range.

 ## Is photo and camera phone HDR as same as TV HDR?